 * Southgate Street, at the beginning of the pedestrianised zone, where a modern sculpture in metal has been installed along the line of the old wall west of the gate and a section of the old wall can still be seen in the furniture store on the corner opposite;

 * Westgate Street, on the site now occupied by the building on the corner with Berkeley Street (the modern Westgate Street runs slightly north of its original Roman alignment, while Berkeley Street straddles the line of Roman Wall according to some sources, or runs just outside the wall according to others).

 Gloucester was left to ruin after the Romans abandoned Britain in the early-5th century.
 It's possible the Saxons, who moved into the area in the 6th century but did not start repopulating the former Roman colony until the 9th or 10th centuries, maintained the old Roman walls.
 Archaeological evidence indicates, however, that as they established Saxon Gloucester they began building outside those walls to the west and north.

-It's likely that the western Roman wall was dismantled, but it no longer existed by the time of the early Norman period.
-It's possible that it was dismantled by the laying down of Berkeley Street and the extension of the Saxon town to the line of the Old Severn, a now extinct channel of the Severn that ran along the line of today's Lower Quay Street approximately 260 yards (240 metres) outside the Roman west gate.
+It's not known exactly when the western Roman wall was dismantled, but it no longer existed by the time of the early Norman period.
+It's possible that it was dismantled by the laying down of Berkeley Street and the extension of the Saxon town to the line of the Old Severn (a now extinct channel of the Severn that ran along the line of today's Lower Quay Street approximately 260 yards (240 metres) outside the Roman west gate).
 A Roman riverside wall and quay there was not dismantled until the 12th century.
 The Norman abbey begun in 1089 and known today as Gloucester Cathedral cut across the north-west corner of the wall, and the first of city's two Norman castles was extended across the wall at its southern end.

 To the north, Saxon suburbs extended beyond the walls – Hare Lane, St. Catherine Street (which in its original incarnation was known as Watering Street and ran from St. Oswald's Priory), Lower Northgate Street (between the Roman north gate and today's Northgate Street junction with Black Dog and Bruton Ways), and Alvin Street (originally known as Fete Lane) are all Saxon in origin.

 There is archaeological evidence that Gloucester's defences were rebuilt partly on the Roman defensive system shortly after the Norman Conquest of 1066.
 This re-established the walls around the eastern half of Gloucester, from the north gate round to the south gate.
 Within a few years of the consecration of the abbey c.1100, the abbey precinct was walled, and when the abbey expanded onto land belonging to St. Oswald's Priory c.1218 the wall was extended.

-The precinct wall, a stretch of which still stands along Pitt Street from the entrance to King's School to the junction with St. Mary Street, became, along with the St. Oswald's Priory precinct, part of Gloucester's northern defences, extending west from the Roman perimeter to the Old Severn.
-Continued conflict between town and abbey about who was responsible for the wall was settled in 1447, by which agreement the abbey guaranteed to make no breaches in the north wall (today's entrance into the precinct from Pitt Street, known as the infirmary gate, was not established until as late as 1673, a decade or so after the city's walls were pulled down).
+The precinct wall (a stretch of which still stands along Pitt Street from the entrance to King's School to the junction with St. Mary Street) became, along with the St. Oswald's Priory precinct, part of Gloucester's northern defences, extending west from the Roman perimeter to the Old Severn.
+Continued conflict between town and abbey about who was responsible for the wall was settled in 1447.
+The agreement required the abbey to guarantee that no breaches would be made in the north wall.
+Today's entrance into the precinct from Pitt Street, known as the infirmary gate, was not established until as late as 1673, a decade or so after the city's walls were pulled down.